tareqferdous/Database-Design-SQL-Assignment/README.md

 - **Bookings → Vehicle** : Many-to-One
 - Each booking connects **one user** and **one vehicle**

-📌 ERD designed using **Lucidchart** with PK, FK, cardinality, and status fields.
+📌 ERD designed using **Draw SQL** with PK, FK, cardinality, and status fields.

 ---